openlattice/openlattice-help-site-old/faq.md

 * [NY Office of Alcoholism & Substance Abuse Services: Sample BAA + QSOA](https://www.oasas.ny.gov/JC/documents/QSOAAgreement.pdf)
 " %}

-### How does Loom comply with laws around mental health and substance use data?
+### How does OpenLattice comply with laws around mental health and substance use data?

 For information on confidentiality for mental health data, please refer to our HIPAA resources above.

 For alcohol and substance use data, we can sign a joint BAA and QSOA that includes provisions for **42 CFR Part 2**.
-Loom also gives dataset owners full control over the permissions on their dataset and its properties, so they can hide PII data that could be used to identify an individual.
+OpenLattice also gives dataset owners full control over the permissions on their dataset and its properties, so they can hide PII data that could be used to identify an individual.

 {% include related.html content="
 * [Substance Abuse and Mental Health Services Administration: Confidentiality FAQ](https://www.samhsa.gov/about-us/who-we-are/laws/confidentiality-regulations-faqs)
 * [NY Office of Alcoholism & Substance Abuse Services: Sample BAA + QSOA](https://www.oasas.ny.gov/JC/documents/QSOAAgreement.pdf)
 " %}

-### How does Loom comply with state-level confidentiality laws?
+### How does OpenLattice comply with state-level confidentiality laws?

-Laws vary from state-to-state, but we will do our best to answer questions about how the Loom platform can work within your state.
+Laws vary from state-to-state, but we will do our best to answer questions about how the OpenLattice platform can work within your state.
 Please reach out to us at [{{site.email}}](mailto:{{site.email}}).

 ### Who owns the data once it has been integrated?

-**You have full ownership of your data once it's integrated into Loom.**
+**You have full ownership of your data once it's integrated into OpenLattice.**

-Loom provides a secure data sharing platform built on HIPAA security compliant infrastructure with AWS.
+OpenLattice provides a secure data sharing platform built on HIPAA security compliant infrastructure with AWS.
 Amazon AWS also complies with this policy, as stated in their AWS Data Privacy FAQ:
 > "Customers maintain ownership of their customer content and select which AWS services process, store and host their customer content.
 We do not access or use customer content for any purpose other than as legally required and for maintaining the AWS services and providing them to our customers and their end users.
 We never use customer content or derive information from it for marketing or advertising."

 {% include related.html content="
 * [Visit the AWS Data Privacy FAQ for more details on Amazon's data privacy polices](https://aws.amazon.com/compliance/data-privacy-faq/)
 " %}

-## Using Loom
+## Using OpenLattice

 ### Who controls the data once it has been integrated?